-During November 1999 the Company moved to its new executive office building at 621 Shady Retreat Road, Doylestown, PA.
+The corporate office of The Quigley Corporation is located at 621 Shady Retreat Road, Doylestown, Pennsylvania.
 This property, with an area of approximately 13,000 square feet, was purchased in November 1998 and refurbished during 1999.
-The total cost of acquisition and refurbishment to date has been approximately \$1.6 million.
+The total cost of acquisition and refurbishment has been approximately \$1.6 million.
 The Company occupies warehouse space in Las Vegas, Nevada at a monthly cost of \$2,193.
-This Nevada location has a three-year lease that expires in July 2003.
-The Company also stores its product in four additional warehouses in Pennsylvania with storage charges based upon the quantities of product being stored.
-The Company believes that its existing warehousing facilities are adequate.
+This Nevada location has a three-year lease that expires in July

+2003.
+In addition to storage facilities at the Manufacturers' locations, the Company also stores product in four additional warehouses in Pennsylvania with storage charges based upon the quantities of product being stored.